k21971/EvilHack/doc/evilhack-changelog.md

 - Add escape spellbook descriptions to the in-game encyclopedia
 - Fix: a few spellbook entries to the in-game encyclopedia could not be accessed
+- Fix: Druid in wildshape form looting a monster that is wearing armor would show '(merged to your form)' for their worn armor